 Corrugated cardboard is almost like wood.
 The first choice for this type and quality of cardboard should be to recycle it.
 Some would argue that it would be a waste of resources to put thick corrugated cardboard in the compost.

 If, for any reason, you need to dispose of thick corrugated cardboard, it can be composted.
 All cardboard will behave in the same way when you put it in the compost.
 It will become damp and soft.
 It will then start to fall apart and become mixed with the composting mass.
 If there are worms present, they will start to digest it when it’s damp and soft enough.

 Can you compost coloured cardboard?

-Coloured cardboard will break down in compost.
 There doesn’t appear to be any concern, anywhere, about potential chemical pollution issues concerning coloured ink on cardboard.